pijon/ImGui.NetBase/README.md

 # ImGui.NetBase

-This repository contains a minimal example of using [ImGui.NET](https://github.com/ocornut/imgui) on Windows, macOS and Linux.
+This repository contains a minimal example of using [ImGui.NET](https://github.com/ocornut/imgui) on Windows and macOS.

 Features demonstrated: